oscarkramer/orthoism/README.md

 Brute-force orthorectification using OSSIM

 ### How to Build
+Define an environment variable, `OSSIM_INSTALL_PREFIX`, pointing to the install directory that will contain OSSIM.
+This can be simply `/usr` but you'll need root priveledges when doing the `make install`.

-Fetch OSSIM [here](https://github.com/ossimlabs/ossim) and build the ossim library as explained there.
+Fetch [OSSIM](https://github.com/ossimlabs/ossim) and build the ossim library as explained in the readme.
+Make sure to perform a `make install` before proceeding.

+Check the ossim build by running `ossim-info` (assuming your executable path is set correctly).

 Then build orthoism application:
 ```